 Thais is lovely Catholic porn, yummy to the abbes and their friends running around between holy orders in the Parisian Cafes.
 Even Notre Dame closed at night.
 Le coupole never did.

 A grande horizontale, a courtesan in first century C.E.
-Alexandria is rescued from her life of debauchery and spirited away to a convent in the desert by a crazed holy man called Athanel.
-There she dies peacefully, with vision of the deity and his/her angels while Athanel orgiastic ally confesses his own lust for her.
+Alexandria is rescued from her life of debauchery and spirited away to a convent in the desert by a crazed holy man called Athanael.
+There she dies peacefully, with vision of the deity and his/her angels while Athanael orgiastic ally confesses his own lust for her.
 Curtain.

 What's not to love?
 We have Massenet with his velvet jackets, sophisticated tunes and atelier complete with sopranos Sybil Sanderson (from Sacramento, California) and Mary Garden (Aberdeen out of Chicopee, Massachusetts).
 Sybil became a celebrated Manon and created Massenet's Esclarmonde.